Elsa Ravazzolo, Director of A Gentil Carioca, Rio de Janeiro

 ER.
 We are very happy that several of our artists are also gaining an international interest as the collective Opavivara’! will inaugurate an individual at the Tate Liverpool 27 April, Laura Lima an exhibition at the Prada Foundation on 6 June, Vivian Caccuri and Arjan Martins are present at the Biennale del Mercosul.
 Maria Laet and Cabelo will be part of the 33rd Bienal de São Paulo curated by Gabriel Pe’rez – Barreiro.
 Follow us to accompany the new projects of our artists and the gallery.

 AS.
-How do you manage to run a gallery in a country like Brazil and in a city like Rio De Janeiro?
+How do you feel about running a gallery in a country like Brazil and in a beautiful city like Rio De Janeiro?

 ER.
 It is a burden and a great satisfaction, I feel very lucky, Rio de Janeiro is one of the most beautiful cities in the world and is very fun and active.
 There is no price for meeting your artists on the beach.
 It’s wonderful to work in such a vibrant space; with artists that I see now as part of my family.